I Have the Financial Aid Award Offer - What to do Next?

-Once you have your Financial Aid Award and understand all of the funding awarded to you, the next step is to determine how much it will cost for you to attend the University of New Haven.
-The financial aid offered is likely to not cover the entire costs of the university, so families should begin with determining the Direct costs of the school in order to know how much they will be expected to pay for the student to attend UNH.
+Once you have your Financial Aid Award Offer and understand all of the funding offered to you, the next step is to determine how much it will cost for you to attend the University of New Haven.
+The financial aid offered will likely not cover the entire costs of the university, so families should begin with determining the Direct costs of the school in order to know how much they will be expected to pay for the student to attend the University of New Haven.

 Step 1: How much are my direct costs?

-Direct costs are charges such as Tuition & Fees, and for those students living on-campus, you will also have charges for Room & Meals.
+Direct costs are charges such as Tuition & Fees, and for those students living on-campus, you will also have charges for Housing and Food.
 Direct costs are charges that will appear on the student's bill from the Bursar's Office.
 However, when calculating financial aid, direct costs do NOT include items such as parking tickets and fines.

-At UNH there are Lab Fees and Tuition Differentials which are additional fees that are associated with particular courses.
-These courses (usually engineering and computer courses) require additional resources to operate.
+At the University of New Haven there are Lab Fees and Tuition Differentials which are additional fees that are associated with particular courses.
+These courses (for example, engineering, chemistry and computer courses) require additional resources to operate.
 It is similar in concept to a lab fee although the course in question does not necessarily have a laboratory component.
 Lab Fees and Tuition Differentials are noted on the academic schedule.
 Students will see the additional charge on their student account for the Lab Fee or Tuition Differential after they register for the class.

 Books are NOT charged on the student's bill but families may also want to factor in an amount for books to ensure they have enough funds to cover the basic necessities for the student to attend the university for that year.